 What do most people stuff inside their dog’s KONG toy?…

-While peanut butter is probably the most popular, it’s not the ONLY thing.
+Peanut butter is probably the most popular.
+But it’s not the ONLY thing.

 Peanut butter is one of the most popular treats that’s stuffed inside Kong toys for dogs.